rm-hull/luma.oled/README.md

 address was in use by a driver.
 It suggest that there is a chip at that address.
 Indeed the documentation for the device indicates it uses two addresses.

-# Installing the Python Package

-From the bash prompt, enter:

-    $ sudo python setup.py install

-This will install the python files in `/usr/local/lib/python2.7` making them ready for use in other programs.

 ## SPI

 How to connect a 4-wire SPI serial interface display.